 Your developers may already be using feature flags today, but this could be a problem when you try to scale.
 Feature flags themselves are not brand new technology.
 After all, they are just a type of if statement in your code.
 But the enterprise management, scaling, and integration of feature flags across CI/CD toolchains are an emerging practice and one that should be handled with careful consideration and care.

-CloudBees Feature Flags is the most developer-friendly and secure feature flag management platform today.
+CloudBees Feature Management is the most developer-friendly and secure feature flag management platform today.
 We are the industry’s only self-managed feature flag management platform available to financial companies wanting to keep their user data secure in on-premise environments, and have a SaaS-version as well.
 Our unique architecture ensures no personal identifiable information (PII) from your end customers can be collected on our platform, ensuring user data security.
 And better yet, we offer this solution with tight integrations between our other CloudBees tools such as CloudBees CD and CloudBees SDM for even greater overall value across your CI/CD toolchain.

-Give CloudBees Feature Flags a try to see the difference they can make in your development today, with the following resources:
+Give CloudBees Feature Management a try to see the difference they can make in your development today, with the following resources:

 Stay up to date